OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

 ### Script testing

 To test the script without using Power Automate, assign a value to `csv` before using it.
-Try adding the following code as the first line of the `main` function and selecting **Run**.
+Add the following code as the first line of the `main` function and select **Run**.

 ```TypeScript
   csv = `1, 2, 3